 - Empty your bladder before taking your blood pressure.
 A full bladder can cause stress and nervousness which may raise your blood pressure.

 - Wear comfortable clothes and shirt, preferably with short sleeves.
-Do not ever place the blood pressure cuff over clothing.
+Do not place the blood pressure cuff over clothing.

 - Sit in an upright chair and not slouched back like on a cushiony sofa.
 Keep your back straight and supported.
 I find a dining room chair is the best for this positioning.